 Ask for exact age; if the respondent hesitates or refuses, try to get an approximate age (within 5 or 10 years).
-Infants under one year old are recorded as 0 (zero).
+Infants under one-year-old are recorded as 0 (zero).
 If a person says mid-forties, record it as 45.
 Similarly if he says early fifties record it as 52.
 If the respondent gives an age range then record the mid point.

-Persons 98 years of age or older are to be recorded as 98.
-The code 99 is used if no estimate of age can be obtained, that is, refused or don't know.
+Valid codes are 0 to 98 with anyone over 98 being coded as 98.
+The code 'R' or '99' is used if no estimate of age can be obtained, that is, refused or not known.